gokulharidev/student-performance-descriptiveStatistcs-Basics-/README.md

 # description
-The program is all about understanding of basics of decriptive statistics
+The program is all about understanding of basics of descriptive statistics

 ## dataset
 https://www.kaggle.com/code/zabihullah18/student-performance/input